 “I didn’t choose translation, translation chose me”

-Working up to a career – Experience takes hard work, a lifetime of it
+Working Up to a Career – Experience Comes From a Lifetime of Hard-Work

 For the next two decades, I worked as a full-time translator during the day while moonlighting as a freelance translator and technical writer.
 I was able to build a business that I could take with me anywhere in the world.

-I was able to live a “translation lifestyle” and either work full-time from aor keep my day job and translate part-time.
+I was able to live a “translation lifestyle” and either work full-time from a home office or keep my day job and translate part-time.
 I can enjoy the best of both worlds.